Cap and Bells (horse): 1900: two-year-old season

-On June 4 Cap and Bells won the Criterion Stakes Gravesend Race Track under jockey Henry Spencer.
-At Brighton Beach Race Course on 24 July Cap and Bells won the Spinster Stakes, beating the favourite Sweet Lavender "with ease".
-On 25 August the filly was stepped up in class for the Belmont Futurity Stakes which at that time was the most important race for two-year-olds in the United States.
+On June 4, Cap and Bells won the Criterion Stakes Gravesend Race Track under jockey Henry Spencer.
+At Brighton Beach Race Course on 24 July, she won the Spinster Stakes, beating favourite Sweet Lavender "with ease".
+On 25 August, the filly was stepped up in class for the Belmont Futurity Stakes, which at that time was the most important race for two-year-olds in the United States.
 She led the field until the home but faded down the stretch and finished unplaced behind W. C. Whitney's Ballyhoo Bey.
-Shortly after the race it was announced that Keene intended to campaign his filly in England in 1901.
+Shortly after the race, it was announced that Keene intended to campaign his filly in England in 1901.

 1901: three-year-old season

-On her arrival in England Cap and Bells entered training with Sam Darling at his stable at Beckhampton in Wiltshire.
+On her arrival in England, Cap and Bells entered training with Sam Darling at his stable at Beckhampton in Wiltshire.

-On 7 June Cap and Bells, ridden by the American jockey Milton Henry, was one of twenty-one fillies to contest the 123rd running of the Oaks Stakes over one and a half miles at Epsom Racecourse.
+On 7 June, ridden by American jockey Milton Henry, she was one of twenty-one fillies to contest the 123rd running of the Oaks Stakes over one and a half miles at Epsom Racecourse.
 The race was run in fine weather in front of a near-record crowd.
-Despite her lack of experience on the surface (turf) and the distance she was made the 9/4 favourite, with Lord Derby's filly Santa Brigida (third in the 1000 Guineas) the only one of her opponents to start at less than 10/1.
+Despite her lack of experience on the surface (turf) and the distance, she was made the 9/4 favourite, with Lord Derby's filly Santa Brigida (third in the 1000 Guineas) the only one of her opponents to start at less than 10/1.
 She had not been among the favourites in the build-up but was heavily backed on the morning of the race.
-The favourite's stablemate Noonday set the pace and led the field into the straight but Cap and Bells went to the front soon after and drew away to win "in a canter" by six lengths.
-Lord Ellesmere's 50/1 outsider Sabrinetta (ridden by the American C Jenkins) finished second, with three lengths back to Minnie Dee (owned by Richard Croker and ridden by another American Lester Reiff) in third place.
+The favourite's stablemate Noonday set the pace and led the field into the straight, but Cap and Bells went to the front soon after and drew away to win "in a canter" by six lengths.
+Lord Ellesmere's 50/1 outsider Sabrinetta (ridden by the American C Jenkins) finished second, with three lengths back to Minnie Dee (owned by Richard Croker and ridden by another American, Lester Reiff) in third place.
 According to the Los Angeles Herald "the race furnished extraordinary proof of the superior ability of American breeders, trainers and jockeys".
 Foxhall Keene donated the prize-money to British and American charities, including the Prince of Wales's Hospital Fund.

 Later that year, Keene reportedly declined an offer to match his filly against W. C. Whitney's Epsom Derby winner Volodyovski.

 1902: four-year-old season

 Cap and Bells remained in training as a four-year-old but failed to recover her best form.
-In the Gold Cup at Royal Ascot in June she finished tailed-off in last place behind William the Third.
+In the Gold Cup at Royal Ascot in June, she finished tailed-off in last place behind William the Third.
 Cap and Bells returned to the United States in 1903.